 Other Forms of Cocaine

 Dealers not only cut cocaine to better “hook” customers or to make more money from a certain volume of product, but they also alter its form in other ways.
 For example, some dealers may sell “freebase cocaine.”
-Freebasing increases the potency of cocaine by altering its structure.
+Freebasing increases the potency of cocaine by altering its structure (Santos-Longhurst, 2020).
 Users cannot heat or smoke cocaine in its normal form.
-However, once it is freebased, users can smoke it, which allows for a more potent delivery system.
+However, once it is free-based, users can smoke it, allowing a more potent delivery system.

 Treatment Options for Cocaine